Linking OmniFocus: Beyond Task Management

 Learn how to build a productivity system that centres around OmniFocus and is tightly integrated with apps for schedule management, planning, note-taking, researching, and more.

 It’s no secret that we’re fans of OmniFocus.
-There are many things that make OmniFocus uniquely useful for managing personal tasks.
-OmniFocus is highly customizable and, since it’s a native app, it’s well integrated on Apple platforms.
-OmniFocus also sports some unique features, such as Review and Forecast, that help foster a proactive approach to life and work.
+Many things make OmniFocus uniquely helpful in managing personal tasks.
+OmniFocus is highly customizable, and since it’s a native app, it’s well integrated on Apple platforms.
+OmniFocus also sports unique features, such as Review and Forecast, that help foster a proactive approach to life and work.

 Beyond OmniFocus

-Despite its considerable strengths, OmniFocus isn’t very well suited to some types of activities.
+Despite its considerable strengths, OmniFocus isn’t well suited to some activities.

-For example, OmniFocus is generally not the best place to perform higher-level planning.
+For example, OmniFocus is generally not the best place for higher-level planning.
 This is where an app such as MindNode or OmniOutliner shines.
 And OmniFocus isn’t well suited to keeping track of reference information.
-Instead, it makes more sense to use an app that’s designed to be an information repository, such as Apple Notes, DEVONthink, or Craft.
+Instead, using an app designed to be an information repository, such as Apple Notes, DEVONthink, or Craft, makes more sense.

 Linking OmniFocus - Beyond Task Management